tardisfromtornspace/Bridge-Commander/Documentation/BCHullAccesibilityREADME.txt

 * Show/Hide text providing information about main Hull's Integrity:
     - Show Percentages will make it display a 0-100% text.
     - Show Fraction will add a currentHealth/MaxHealth indicator as well to the bar.
+    - Additionally, you can choose if % and fraction go on the same line, or separate lines.
 * Number of decimals: an entry number which provides the option to allow as many decimals as you want, from none to what you may feasibly want, for both percentages and fractions.
 NOTE: For ships whose max health is below 1.0, 6 decimals will always be shown for fractions.
 * Radix separator: whether to use lower comma (,), lower dot (.), apostrophe (') or a representation of middle dot (·, in game as || on certain fonts), as the symbol that separates the integer from the fraction/decimal part (i.e. 2,35 ; 2.25, 2'35 or 2||35).
 Radix separator may be displayed differently according to the font selected.
 * Font and Size: currently these allow the player to choose between the following fonts and sizes, alongside a customizable size entry: